-- Preview Email Newsletter

 WASHINGTON - U.S. Senator Roger Wicker, R-Miss., Chairman of the Senate Armed Services Committee today issued the following statement:

 "In March of 1996, the people of Taiwan went to the polls for their country's first direct elections.
-The success and prosperity of Taiwan is one of the great transformations more PR
+The success and prosperity of Taiwan is one of the great transformations in modern history.

 Chairman Wicker Leads SASC Hearing on Low-Cost Munitions (10)